ekollof/gentlsa/README.md

 # GenTLSA

 Simple tool for dealing with DANE/TSLA records.
 Also displays info for certificates.
 Also has optional CloudFlare support.

+**NOTE:** This script does **NOT** work with python 2.
+You shouldn't be using python 2 anyway.

 ## Usage
 ```